TimothyK/GitSubmoduleUpdater/DEVELOPMENT.md

 ### Code Style

 - Use TypeScript strict mode
-- Follow ESLint configuration

 - Add JSDoc comments for public methods
 - Write unit tests for new features
 - Update documentation for user-facing changes

-## 📋 TODO

-- [ ] Add support for private repositories with authentication
-- [ ] Implement caching for remote commit lookups
-- [ ] Add option to check specific submodules only
-- [ ] Support for different authentication methods
-- [ ] Integration tests with real repositories
-- [ ] Performance optimization for large numbers of submodules